All Episodes

 Yellowstone appeals to me.

-I'm I'm kind of look at that life and I'm like a little envious in the back of my mind, or I look at people that live off the grid in Alaska, and I think could I ever do that?
+I'm kind of looking at that life and I'm like a little envious in the back of my mind, or I look at people that live off the grid in Alaska and I think, could I ever do that?

 I'm not really sure if I'm courageous enough to do it.

-Yeah, there's uh there's actually quite a bit of people that I know personally who are um building their own off the grid kind of little homestead.
+Yeah, there's actually quite a bit of people that I know personally who are building their own off-the-grid kind of little homesteads.

 What's on your mind today?